souzatharsis/tamingLLMs/tamingllms/_build/html/_sources/markdown/intro.md

 ## Who This Book Is For

-This book is inteded to Software Developers taking their first steps with Large Language Models.
+This book is intended for Software Developers taking their first steps with Large Language Models.
 It provides critical insights into the practical challenges of LLM implementation, along with guidance on leveraging open source tools and frameworks to avoid common pitfalls that could derail projects.
 The goal is to help developers understand and address these challenges early, before they become costly problems too late in the software development lifecycle.

 A broader audience for this book includes: